forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * Measures can few for those contributing few to the spread: children are not the carriers of the Covid spread and thus measures should not target them.
 * People with higher R values can be offered better control measures: E.g. test access combined with [relaxed but adequate quarantine](../7_social/controlling.md#covid-19-cases-and-quarantine), optimal masks (e.g. custom fit FFP2 including advice) and better education how to handle covid.

-> The actions for people with higher R values should always be options to take and *NEVER be any restrictions* on human rights or any other any restrictions with outcast effects.
+> In my opinion, the actions for people with inherently higher R values should always be options to take and *never be any restrictions* on human rights or any other any restrictions with outcast effects.

 > I am aware of the fact that many (governments, doctors, parliaments, citizens) around the world assume vaccination is a risk free action similar to wearing a mask and that vaccination provides a useful protection against transmission.
 This is taken as a reason to restrict human rights in varying degrees of those not vaccinated.
-For the time being no further comments here.
+> * Scientific questions are whether vaccination is safe and provides a useful protection against transmission.
+> * Moral questions are:
+>   * The relations between opening the windows  / wearing a mask / living healthily or unhealthily / being young or old / getting vaccinated.
+>   * Who can say or has the right to say  something is safe, good or useful for somebody.
+>   * How and by who, how fast and which risks are estimated and weighted.

 ### Infector Distribution
 The infector distribution is highly skewed: